Common Name: spider lily

 Best grown in medium to wet soils in full sun to part shade.
 Soils must never be allowed to dry out.
 Plant bulbs 4” deep and space 6-10” apart in fall.
 May not be reliably winter hardy throughout USDA Zone 5 where they should be grown in protected locations.
 Foliage remains green well after bloom.

-This species of spider lily is a Missouri native bulbous perennial which occurs in swamps and moist woods in the Mississippi lowlands area in the far southeastern corner of the State.
+Hymenocallis caroliniana, commonly called spider lily, is a Missouri native bulbous perennial which occurs in swamps and moist woods in the Mississippi lowlands area in the far southeastern corner of the State.
 It looks like a spidery daffodil with extremely narrow perianth (petal-like) segments.
 Features a basal clump of up to twelve (12) linear, strap-shaped, amaryllis-like leaves (each to 17” long) growing directly from a bulb.
 In summer, from the center of the foliage rises a solid scape to 22” which is topped by an umbel of 5-10 fragrant, white, spidery flowers (to 6” across).
 Each flower has six (6) extremely narrow, outward-spreading-to-reflexed perianth segments and a daffodil-like staminal center cup (corona).
 Flowers are followed by oval to spherical seed capsules.
 These plants are rare in the wild and should never be dug up for transplanting to a home garden.
 Synonymous with and sometimes sold as Hymenocallis occidentalis.

 No serious insect or disease problems.
 Snails, caterpillars and mealy bugs are occasional visitors.